koush/docs.scrypted.app/scrypted-nvr/installation.md

 ## Purchase and Manage Subscription

-This Scrypted NVR Plugin is in a *paid* public beta.
+This Scrypted NVR Plugin is in a *paid* plugin.
 A [live demo server](https://demo.scrypted.app/#/demo) and free trial is available to test the product.

 1. Visit to the [billing portal](https://billing.scrypted.app) and login to purchase a subscription.
 Return to the billing portal at any time to upgrade or cancel the subscription.
 2. Login to the Scrypted NVR Plugin using the *same login account* from the billing potral.
 The plugin's `Login` button can be found at the top of the Scrypted NVR plugin page within the Scrypted Management Console.